AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/set_contains.doc.md

 ## Implementation

 The idea is that we create a class that inherits every element we would like to check against.
-Then, when the user provides an argument, we use `std::is_base_of` to inspect whether the argument is a base of our class, subsequently determining whether the argument is one of the elements we had early on.
+Then, when the user provides an argument, we use `std::is_base_of` to inspect whether the argument is a base of our class, subsequently determining whether the argument is one of the elements our class inherited early on.

 This idea is also presented in `mp_set_contains<S, V>`.